bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 >sometimes the scheduler's management of letting the thread access the lock takes too much time and/or resources, so we just check it and busy wait (spin) until it's free

->[!quote] Starvation
+>[!quote]+ Starvation
->situation where a process never gets the chance to run, by pure bad luck or by some of its
+>situation where a process never gets the chance to run, by pure bad luck or by some of its property (low priority)
->property (low priority)